vitalik/django-ninja/docs/docs/tutorial/authentication.md

 ## Multiple authenticators

-The **`auth`** argument allows also to pass multiple authenticators:
+The **`auth`** argument also allows you to pass multiple authenticators:

 ```Python hl_lines="18"
 {!./src/tutorial/authentication/multiple01.py!}
 ```

-In this case **Django Ninja** will first check the api key `GET`, and if not set or invalid will check the `header` key.
-And if both invalid will raise authentication error to response.
+In this case **Django Ninja** will first check the API key `GET`, and if not set or invalid will check the `header` key.
+If both are invalid, it will raise an authentication error to the response.